-If a student withdraws from the program, a written request for a refund must be submitted to the director of the Graduate School of Art for consideration.
+If a student withdraws from the program, a written request for a refund must be submitted to the program chair for consideration.
 Approval is required to officially withdraw from the university.
 Tuition adjustments will be processed based on information received and according to Washington University policies as stated on the Financial Services website.
-Material fees for Graduate School of Art courses will not be refunded after the fourth week of classes.
-For any student whose medical condition makes attendance for the semester impossible or medically inadvisable, the university will make a pro rata refund of tuition as of the date of withdrawal when that date occurs prior to the 12th week of classes, provided the condition is verified by the university's Habif Health and Wellness Center or a private physician.
+Material fees for Graduate School of Art courses will not be refunded after the course drop deadline for the semester.
+For any student whose medical condition makes attendance for the semester impossible or medically inadvisable, the university will make a pro rata refund of tuition as of the date of withdrawal when that date occurs prior to the 12th week of classes, provided the condition is verified by the Habif Health and Wellness Center or a private physician.
 The date of withdrawal may correspond to the date of hospitalization or the date on which the medical condition was determined.